LMSBioinformatics/LMS_Bioconductor/course/BioC_Tutorial.md

 We will explore TxDb package for Mouse mm9 genome from UCSC.
 We will first install the package and load in to our current working space.

+To install this package, before R < (version "3.5") and enter:

 ```r